-Snowflake, a cloud data platform company based in San Mateo, California, centers its business around streamlining so its customers can thrive with data analytics, data warehousing, data tools and the cloud, all on one platform.
+Snowflake, a cloud data platform company based in San Mateo, California, centres its business around streamlining so that its customers can thrive with data analytics, data warehousing, data tools and the cloud, all on one platform.

-To be successful, the startup needs to effectively collaborate internally and externally on everything from IT support to vendor relationships.
+To be successful, the start-up needs to effectively collaborate internally and externally on everything from IT support to vendor relationships.
 To do this, Snowflake has turned to Slack Connect to exchange messages and files with its partners.
-By sharing 580 Slack channels with 360 separate organizations—and counting—Snowflake is widely sidestepping email.
+By sharing 580 Slack channels with 360 separate organisations – and counting – Snowflake is widely sidestepping email.

 Strengthening partner and vendor relationships

 At first, Snowflake used multi-channel or single-channel guest access on Slack to work with external partners such as data analytics software companies Looker and Luma, regularly leveraging those data platforms and customer networks.
 But external partners’ guest access allowed limited access to Snowflake’s Slack workspace.

 Over time, Snowflake found that it was collaborating so heavily with these partners that bringing them in on a case-by-case basis was overloading its IT department.

 ‘Those relationships are really the reason that we started (sharing channels with our partners),’ says Marisa Guarino, an IT systems engineer at Snowflake.
 ‘It became such a to-do for our IT team to have to individually guest-invite people.
 For example, there are like 250 people from Looker in our channel now.
 Slack allow us to talk to our partners on that scale.’

 Slack Connect brings organisations together

 Bring everyone, including external partners, together in one Slack channel with secure, channel-based messaging.Learn more